Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

     ...
 }
 ```
-This section configures the Services mock used by the example application.
-It consists of:
-- **mock.data.root** - relative (to knotx-mocks/src/main/resources) path where mocked JSON responses are located on local storage
-- **http.port** - HTTP Port the mock service is listening to.
 - **worker** - deploy verticle as a worker, default false.
 - **multiThreaded** - deploy verticle as a multi-threaded worker, default false.
 - **isolationGroup** - array of isolation group.